scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### PREPARE

-`PREPARE` command prepares the current transaction.
+The `PREPARE` command prepares the current transaction.

 #### Grammar